thiswillbeyourgithub/Clozolkor/README.md

 ## How can I get this ? (novice mode)
 * read this page thoroughly
-* import the file `latest_version/Clozolkor template.apkg` into anki, it's a useless card but contains the template
+* import the file `latest_version/ClozolkorTemplate.apkg` into anki, it won't teach you the secrets of Life but contains the template to create your own cards.
 * create your own cloze but select this new template instead of the old "cloze" note type
+* use shortcuts to reveal cards

 ## How can I get this ? (in control mode)
 * read this page thoroughly